Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: 1 hour
 You curse a creature you can see within range to weaken its vital force, forcing it to make a CHAa Save.
 On a failure, the target takes 6d6 Poison damage and is Cursed for the duration.
 On a successful Save, the creature takes half as much Poison damage.
 While Cursed in this way, the creature has Disadvantage on Saves against Poison damage or the [Poisoned](conditions.md#poisoned) condition.
-At Higher Levels.
-The Poison damage increases by 1d6 for every slot level above 4.
+**Using a Higher-Level Spell Slot.** The Poison damage increases by 1d6 for every slot level above 4.
 - **Classes**: Cleric, Druid, Ranger, Sorcerer, Warlock *(Source: CS)*